-Chicken nesting boxes come in a variety of shapes and sizes.
-The basic idea is to have a dry, clean and relatively dark area where your hens can lay their eggs.
-Here are some of the basics for a good nesting box:
+Chicken nesting boxes come in a variety of shapes and sizes and almost anything can be used as a nest box, from a bucket, to an old crate, to a storage box.
+The aim is to have a dry, clean and relatively dark (private) area where your hens can lay their eggs and feel comfortable doing so.

 - Size: Nest boxes should be big enough for your hen to stand in comfortably.
 Usually 12 x 12 x 12 inches is adequate, but building bigger is usually a good idea.

-- Nesting material: Many people use either wood shavings (pine usually) or straw.
+- Fill the box with suitable nesting material to prevent egg breakages: Many people use either wood shavings (pine usually) or straw.
+Shredded paper and dry grass works well in a pinch too.
 We personally suggest dry wood shavings over straw.

-- Sloped top: You don't want your chickens to roost (sleep) on top of their nesting boxes (that would be a big mess).
+- Add a sloped top: You don't want your chickens to roost (sleep) on top of their nesting boxes (that would cause a big mess).
 We suggest angling the top of the nest box to disuade hens from being able to roost on or above the nest boxes.

 - Most people like to raise their nest boxes up off the ground.
-Just make sure they aren't too high that the hens have a hard time accessing them and that they arne't higher than the roosts or you'll have hens sleeping inside the nest boxes.
+Just make sure they aren't too high that the hens have a hard time accessing them and that they aren't higher than the roosts, or you'll have hens sleeping inside the nest boxes instead.

-Here is an example of "insidel" and "ouside" chicken nesting boxes (submitted by our chicken forum community).
+Here are some examples of chicken nesting boxes (Submitted by our chicken forum community).

 Pictures Of Chicken Nesting Boxes - How To Build A Nest Box